Eric Bakker N.D.March 30, 2022

 The Venter

-1. The first step is admitting that stress plays a role in your life and is becoming a problem.
+1. Admit the Problem: Recognize that stress plays a role in your life and is becoming a problem.
 Ask yourself why you’re stressing out and whether it’s helping the situation.
-Doing this can give you some much-needed perspective.
-This tips up heavy drinkers, they never admit they have the problem and that others have a problem with their drinking!

 References: